Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

     - the `lastUpdated` line
     - the last `name` line

-    These must be removed before uploading the modified JSON file back into CFS to update the UAN configuration.
+    These lines must be removed before uploading the modified JSON file back into CFS to update the UAN configuration.

     ```bash
     ncn-m001# cat uan-config-PRODUCT_VERSION.json